Troubleshoot Azure Active Directory Seamless Single Sign-On

 - If you have enabled both Azure AD Join and Seamless SSO on your tenant, ensure that the issue is not with Azure AD Join.
 SSO from Azure AD Join takes precedence over Seamless SSO if the device is both registered with Azure AD and domain-joined.
 With SSO from Azure AD Join the user sees a sign-in tile that says "Connected to Windows".

-- Ensure that both of these Azure AD URLs (https://autologon.microsoftazuread-sso.com and https://aadg.windows.net.nsatc.net) are part of the user's Intranet zone settings.
+- Ensure that the Azure AD URL (https://autologon.microsoftazuread-sso.com) is part of the user's Intranet zone settings.

 - Ensure that the corporate device is joined to the Active Directory domain.